jkpubsrc/python-module-jk-console/documentation/Buffers.md

 You can choose between these different kind of buffer systems:

 * `ConsoleBuffer`
-	* *Description:* This buffer consists of cells that contain a character and string based color data where background and foreground is stored in the same color data field.
+	* *Description:* This buffer consists of cells that contain a) a character to display and b) a combined string color data field (where background and foreground is stored in the same color data field).
 	* *Links:* [Class: ConsoleBuffer](ConsoleBuffer.md)
 * `ConsoleBufferRGB`
 	* *Description:* This buffer consists of cells that contain a character and integer based color data where background and foreground is stored in two different color data fields.